-(IMPORTANT NOTICE - April 9, 2014: Learn more about the future of the Western's RIF Program)
+(IMPORTANT NOTICE - April 9, 2014: The future of Western's Retirement Income Funds program is currently under review.
+Learn more about the future of the Western's RIF Program)

 Western is pleased to offer retired members of Western’s Pension Plans access to the Western Retirement Income Funds (Western RIF) program.
 Retirement Income Funds represent one option for converting accumulated retirement savings in your pension plan into a pension income following retirement.

 The Western RIF program includes access to a Registered Retirement Income Fund (RRIF) for your non-locked-in registered savings and access to a New Life Income Fund (New LIF) for your locked-in registered savings.
 Members who started a retirement income fund prior to 2009 may have their locked-in funds in an Old LIF or an LRIF instead.

 When you were an active member of the pension plan, accumulating pension savings, you had responsibility for managing the investment allocation of your funds.
 The Western RIF works the same way.
 You allocate your funds, choosing from the options available.
 Additionally, you will be asked to decide the amount of income you wish to receive from your accounts and whether you want to receive this income on a monthly, quarterly or annual basis.

 Beginning October 2013 the Western RIF Program is being reviewed to identify improvements for the administration of the program.

 Please note that the Western RIF Program is only available to residents of Canada.
 For non-residents you may wish to investigate retirement income funds offered through Canadian financial institutions.

 The investment options available within the Western RIF program include some of the same options available to active members of the pension plans.
 These options allow you to maintain a diversified portfolio.
 They include the:

 View the Western RIF Investment Options as a picture showing the relationships between funds.